gregtillbrook/react-head-start/README.md

  - Server is [express v4](https://www.npmjs.com/package/express) (running on Node 8 and up)

 ### 📦 Production ready
  - Production ready app bundled with Parcel i.e. no webpack.
-Its lightning quick & and zero configuration so no need to maintain a webpack (or grunt or gulp) config file.
+Its lightning quick & and zero configuration so no need to maintain a webpack (or grunt or gulp) config file
  - [Code splitting](https://parceljs.org/code_splitting.html) hooks to optimise downloaded bundle size
  - Server side rendering to provide best SEO and load performance
  - Logging (to file & console) with [winston](https://www.npmjs.com/package/winston)